cmda-jpl/cmda_notebooks/README.md

 ### 3. Download the data

-Click "Download Data" on the web api to download a [Net CDF](https://en.wikipedia.org/wiki/NetCDF) file containing the data.
+After a query is built, click "Download Data" on the web api to download a [Net CDF](https://en.wikipedia.org/wiki/NetCDF) file containing the data.

 Or use python to download the Data File URL directly into code: